daniel-locatelli/daniel-locatelli/README.md

 ### Hi there 👋

-This is the repo for my official website.
+This is the repo for my future portfolio.
 <br>
-As a first step, I have converted my CV to a database, detaching my information from the user interface (separating concerns).
-This allows me to be platform-independent while also opening the possibility to create tools to query and filter information about me.

 A little about me in the meantime:
 - 🌲 Currently working at [BuildSystems](https://buildsystems.de/ "Build sustainable.
 Build smart.
 Build systems.").
 We help AEC developers build sustainably without losing touch with reality 💶.
 - 📱 I'm learning Angular and Django to bring to life a couple of Web Apps we have already conceptualized.